574n13y/Dev_Ops/Day8.md

 🔸 Networking Question:
 What is the difference between NAT (Network Address Translation) and PAT (Port Address Translation)?
 When would you use PAT over NAT?
+ **NAT** example:
+- When a server on a private network (e.g., 192.168.1.5) accesses the internet, NAT translates its private IP to a public IP (e.g., 203.0.113.1).

+ **PAT** example:
+- If multiple devices (192.168.1.5, 192.168.1.6) need to access the internet, PAT maps them to a single public IP (203.0.113.1) but assigns different ports for each device.
+Use **PAT** to conserve public IPs while allowing multiple devices to share one.

 🔸 DevOps Question:
 What is the purpose of using Helm in Kubernetes, and how does it simplify the management of Kubernetes applications?